 Withdrawal from barbiturates taken in large doses causes an abrupt, potentially life-threatening withdrawal syndrome similar to delirium tremens.
 Occasionally, even after properly managed withdrawal over 1 to 2 wk, a seizure occurs.
 Without treatment, withdrawal of a short-acting barbiturate causes the following:

 Diagnosis is usually made clinically.
 Drug levels are not measured.
-Benzodiazepines and barbiturates are usually included in routine immunoassay-based urine drug screens (see Drug Use and Dependence: Drug Testing).
+Benzodiazepines and barbiturates are usually included in routine immunoassay-based urine drug screens (see Drug Testing).

 Toxicity or overdose:

 Acute intoxication generally requires nothing more than observation, although the airway and respirations should be carefully assessed.
 If ingestion was within 1 h, the gag reflex is preserved, and the patient can protect the airway, 50 g of activated charcoal may be given to reduce further absorption; however, this intervention has not been shown to reduce morbidity or mortality.
 Occasionally, intubation and mechanical ventilation are required.